 During the Johannesburg excursion, you will spend time at the following sites:

-An excursion to Mozambique will give you with a firsthand opportunity to learn of the shared histories of South Africa and Mozambique, with a focus on the key collaborative role played by Mozambique’s ruling party—Frelimo—in the liberation struggle against apartheid following its own hard-fought independence movement from Portugal in the 1970s.
+An excursion to Mozambique will give you a firsthand opportunity to learn of the shared histories of South Africa and Mozambique, with a focus on the key collaborative role played by Mozambique’s ruling party—Frelimo—in the liberation struggle against apartheid following its own hard-fought independence movement from Portugal in the 1970s.

-Excursions in and around Maputo typically include visits to museums, sites of ANC armed struggle, and Universidade Eduardo Mondlane, and a discussion at the Frelimo Party School with Dr. Arlindo Chilundo, the head of the school, a fighter on the frontlines during Mozambique’s liberation war, and currently Mozambique’s minister of education.
-Read more about the relationship between South Africa and Mozambique in a column in Durban’s Independent Online by Imraan Buccus, academic director of this program.
+Excursions in and around Maputo typically include visits to museums, sites of ANC armed struggle, Universidade Eduardo Mondlane, and the Frelimo Party School, including a discussion with the head of the school, Dr. Arlindo Chilundo, a fighter on the frontlines during Mozambique’s liberation war, and currently Mozambique’s minister of education.
+Read more about the relationship between South Africa and Mozambique.

-In week six of the program, you will undertake a ten- to twelve-day rural homestay during which you will live with families in the Amacambini Reserve, about a 90-minute drive north of Durban.
+In week six of the program, you will live with families in the Amacambini Reserve for 10 to 12 days.
 During this excursion, you will engage in a special educational program with the graduating class at Amatikulu High School.